A Glimpse of Peace

 A wild rose growing in the woods.
 (Photo: Kelly Hayes)

-Kyla, a young Dechinta staff member, scrapes a hyde.
+Kyla, a young Dechinta staff member, scrapes a hide.
 (Photo: Kelly Hayes)

 Three Indigenous people hold a tanned hyde in front of a lake.

-Dechinta staff members Paul, Thumlee, and Paul celebrate the completion of a tanned hyde.
-It is the first hyde tanning effort that Thumlee has led others to complete.
+Dechinta staff members Paul, Thumlee, and Paul celebrate the completion of a tanned hide.
+It is the first hide tanning effort that Thumlee has led others to complete.
 (Photo: Kelly Hayes)

 Leanne Betasamosake Simpson hangs fish that have been collected from traps.
 (Photo: Kelly Hayes)